InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/seat-non-bid.md

   </tbody>
 </table>

+## Non Bid Status Codes Guidance

-If a bid was received with a `nbr` populated, set the status code to align with the `nbr` value.
-Exchanges are encouraged to provide as much detail as possible, but it is acceptable to use the general codes (0, 100, 200, 300) when details aren't known.
+- Exchanges are encouraged to provide as much detail as possible, but it is acceptable to use the general codes (0, 100, 200, 300) when details aren't known.

-#### Guidance
+- The values 1-17 intentionally overlap with the OpenRTB 3.0 [No-Bid Reason Codes](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/OpenRTB%20v3.0%20FINAL.md#list--no-bid-reason-codes-) such that seats which provide a `nbr` can  easily mapping to a `statuscode`.

-Non Bid Status Code values are purposefully divided into the following ranges to assist with higher level classification:
+Non Bid Status Code values are purposefully organized into the following ranges to assist with high level classification:

 <table>
   <thead>